LightningSDK/Core-php/README.md

 # Add the Lightning repo
 git submodule add git@github.com:macdabby/Lightning.git

-# Download the dependencies
-cd Lightning

 # Run the main install script.
-./1install.sh

-# Install dependencies for building your project css and js files.
-./2install-project-dependencies.sh

-# Install dependencies for building lightning files.
-# This is not required if you do not intend to tweak or contribute.
-./3install-dependencies-ubuntu.sh

-# Install the base template package - This can be done to reset the site at any time.
-./4install-templates.sh
+This will walk you through all the installation options, including connecting to the database and creating an admin user.
+You should already have a MySQL database set up with a username and password before starting this script.
+Lightning/install.sh

 # Install default content.
+This is part of the installation process, but at any time you can import default data by running this script.
-./lightning database import-defaults
+Lightning/lightning database import-defaults

 # Create an admin user.
+This is part of the installation process, but you can always add a new admin user by running this script.
-./lightning user create-admin
+Lightning/lightning user create-admin

 # Build the CSS and JS files
-cd ../Source/Resources
+cd Source/Resources
-grunt
+gulp